Philosophy (PHIL)

 An exploration of the significance of faith in our human worldview.
 Through a comparative approach to major world religions, students investigate the underlying assumptions behind the ways of knowing God and participating in the divine, and how those assumptions diversely manifest themselves culturally, metaphorically, and psychologically.
 Prerequisite: PHIL 101 or instructor permission.

 PHIL 355.
-Philosophy of Science.
+Philosophy of Science and Epistemology.
 (3 Credits)

 An exploration of the ongoing relationship between philosophy and science, and an examination of how philosophical movements have informed some of the major shifts in scientific paradigms throughout history.
 The course concludes with an examination of how scientific revolutions potentially de-center humans, and reorient the relationship between the self and the world.
 Prerequisite: PHIL 101 or instructor permission.